Freyja-moth/bevy_notify/README.md

 ## Future Work

 Use many to many relationships once we have them so that multiple entities can be watched at once.
+For now the same effect can be achieved by using a custom relationship.